Under Review 2026

 Abstract

-Tilt-rotor aerial robots enable omnidirectional maneuvering through thrust vectoring, but introduce significant control challenges due to strong coupling between joint and rotor dynamics.
-While model-based controllers achieve high accuracy under nominal conditions, their robustness degrades in the presence of disturbances and modeling uncertainties.
-We present a reinforcement learning (RL) framework for agile and robust omnidirectional aerial motion control on an overactuated tiltable quadrotor.
-A single learned policy outputs coordinated joint position commands and rotor thrust commands to reach arbitrary target poses in the SE(3)space.
-To achieve reliable sim-to-real transfer while preserving accuracy, we integrate system identification with minimal, physically consistent domain randomization.
-Compared with a state-of-the-art NMPC controller, the proposed method achieves comparable 6-DoF pose tracking accuracy while demonstrating superior robustness, agility, and 30× faster inference across diverse tasks, enabling zero-shot deployment on real hardware.
+Tilt-rotor aerial robots enable omnidirectional maneuvering through thrust vectoring, but introduce significant control challenges due to the strong coupling between joint and rotor dynamics.
+While model-based controllers can achieve high motion accuracy under nominal conditions, their robustness and responsiveness often degrade in the presence of disturbances and modeling uncertainties.
+This work investigates reinforcement learning for omnidirectional aerial motion control on over-actuated tiltable quadrotors that prioritizes robustness and agility.
+We present a learning-based control framework that enables efficient acquisition of coordinated rotor-joint behaviors for reaching target poses in the $SE(3)$ space.
+To achieve reliable sim-to-real transfer while preserving motion accuracy, we integrate system identification with minimal and physically consistent domain randomization.
+Compared with a state-of-the-art NMPC controller, the proposed method achieves comparable six-degree-of-freedom pose tracking accuracy, while demonstrating superior robustness and generalization across diverse tasks, enabling zero-shot deployment on real hardware.

 Robot Platform